MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 GitHub Copilot's Ask mode provides intelligent code analysis that can help you understand security vulnerabilities, their potential impacts, and suggested remediation strategies.
 By analyzing the code that contains exposed secrets, you can develop a comprehensive understanding of the problems before implementing fixes.

-In this task, you use GitHub Copilot's Ask mode to analyze the Stripe API key vulnerability in the PaymentService.cs file.
-You'll review the security risks associated with exposing the Stripe API key and gather remediation recommendations.
+In this task, you use GitHub Copilot's Ask mode to analyze the hard-coded secrets in the ContosoOrderProcessor application.
+You'll review the security risks associated with the exposed secrets and gather remediation suggestions.

 Use the following steps to complete this task:

 1. Open GitHub Copilot's Chat view in Visual Studio Code.

-    To open the Chat view, select the Chat icon from the Activity Bar on the left side of Visual Studio Code, or press `Ctrl+Alt+I` (Windows/Linux) or `Cmd+Option+I` (Mac).
+    To open the Chat view, select the Toggle Chat button at the top of the Visual Studio Code window, or press `Ctrl+Alt+I` (Windows/Linux) or `Cmd+Option+I` (Mac).

-1. Ensure that you're starting with a clean chat session.
+1. Ensure that you're starting with a new/clean Chat session.

-    If you've been using the Chat view previously, you may want to start fresh.
+    If you analyzed or updated the codebase in the current Chat session, you may want to start fresh.
 Select the **New Chat** button (the **+** icon at the top of the Chat panel) to begin a new conversation.
+A new Chat session ensures that GitHub Copilot has no prior context that could influence its analysis.

 1. Use the Set Agent button to select **Ask** mode, and then use the Pick Model button to select the **GPT-4.1** model.

-    If the Chat view isn't already open, select the **Chat** icon at the top of the Visual Studio Code window.

     > **NOTE**: The **GPT-4.1** model is included with the GitHub Copilot Free plan.
 This model also provides excellent code analysis capabilities.
 Choosing a different model may yield different results.